marcobesier/non-ade/README.md

 # Rationalizability of square roots

-This repository accompanies the "Rationalizability of square roots" paper.
+This repository accompanies the [Rationalizability of square roots](https://arxiv.org/abs/2006.07121) paper.
 It contains the [source code](https://github.com/marcobesier/rationalizability-of-square-roots/blob/master/NonADE.txt) of the `NonADE` function as well as a
 [detailed guide](https://github.com/marcobesier/rationalizability-of-square-roots/blob/master/HowTo.pdf) on how to use it.